anton-isidore/articles/articles/privacy-the-browsing/privacy-the-browsing.md

 ### Encryption

+#### HTTPS only

+Follow https://support.mozilla.org/en-US/kb/https-only-prefs and turn it ON.

 #### DNS over HTTPS

 Before your browser starts to communicate with the server of the website you are about to visit, it will ask the [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server where that page is on the internet.
 DNS Server will translate domain (`duckduckgo.com`) into IP address (`40.114.177.156`).